Mixing in two-dimensional shear flow with smooth fluctuations: General relations

-As it follows from Eq. (\ref{lagrtraj2}) or from Eqs. (\ref{elldynamics1},\ref{elldynamics2}), the equations for $\bm\ell$ and $-\bm\ell$ coincide.
-Thus, they have identical dynamical and statistical properties.
-Therefore it is enough to consider the angle interval of the length $\pi$, say, $-\pi/2<\phi<\pi/2$.
-It is convenient for us to treat functions of $\phi$ (say, PDF of $\phi$) as periodic functions with the period $\pi$.

-Substituting the expressions (\ref{homog5}) into Eqs. (\ref{elldynamics1},\ref{elldynamics2}) one concludes that due to the inequality $D\ll\Sigma$ the only relevant component of the gradients of the random velocity is $\partial_x v_y$.
-Thus, one stays with the equations
+Substituting the expressions (\ref{homog5}) into Eqs. (\ref{elldynamics1},\ref{elldynamics2}) one concludes that due to the inequality $D\ll\Sigma$ (\ref{DllSigma}) the only relevant component of the gradients of the random velocity is $\partial_x u_y$.
+Thus, we come to the stochastic system: